-This keyword is used to define a sequence.
-The sequence might consist of nodes or points.
+This keyword is used to define a sequence of nodes or points or to convert one or more lines into a sequential line (spline).
 A sequence is nothing else than a set which keeps the selection-order of the entities:

-qseq nodeset
+gseg nodeset

 will store all selected nodes (selected with the 'n' key) in the order in which they were selected.
 This set might be used for a subsequent "graph" command.
 Point sequences are used to define splines.
-If qseq is typed without a setname then an existing line has to be selected with a numerical keystroke (or the space-bar followed by two numbers).
-New points will be created on this line which in turn are used to redefine the selected line as a sequence-line which uses the new spline-points.
 Sequences can be shown with the "prnt sq" command.
 Node sequences can be written to a file and read again with the commands "send seqname fbd" and "read seqname.fbd".